harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 8. Download a Drone Runner executable from <https://github.com/harness/drone-docker-runner/releases> .
 9. Enable execution permissions for the Runner.
 For example, on macOS you can run the command `sudo` `chmod +x` `drone-docker-runner-darwin-amd64`.
 10. Start the runner binary:
-	1. On macOS, run `./drone-docker-runner-darwin-amd64 server` (Note: You might have to allow this app to be run from `Security and Privacy` settings)
+	1. On macOS, run `./drone-docker-runner-darwin-amd64 server` Note: You might have to allow this app to be run from the**Security and Privacy** settings.
 	2. On Linux, run as sudo: `sudo ./drone-docker-runner-darwin-amd64 server`
 11. Go back to the Delegates page where you created the new delegate.
 The delegate should appear as connected.
 This might take a few minutes.

 ### Update the Pipeline

-Update the pipeline where you want to use the Docker delegate either from YAML or the Visual pipeline editor.
+Update the pipeline where you want to use the Docker delegate, either from YAML or the Visual pipeline editor.

 #### From the YAML view